 Richard was born in Gosport and then variously lived in Merseyside, Glasgow, London and Suffolk.
 He was educated at the Royal Hospital School (Greenwich Scholarship) and Trinity College, Oxford (Keasby Scholarship).
 He was the highest placed in the Oxford University examinations in Public International Law (Hugh Belott Prize-winner), second in Family Law and third in Land Law.
 He was also placed in the first class in Jurisprudence.
 He won the Astbury Scholarship at the Middle Temple and the Gottlieb Prize in Bar Finals.
 He was called to the Bar in July 1988.
 Richard passed the Hong Kong Barrister’s Qualifying Exam in 2012 (he was the only candidate to pass in that year and one of only five to ever pass that famously demanding exam).
 He is the only Family barrister to ever pass the Chancery Judge’s specialist exam (being one of 9 successful candidates out of 897 candidates).

-Richard is 52.
-He is married to another member of Chambers, Elisabeth Todd (also a member of the Bar and a part-time Judge).
-Richard and Elisabeth have four children, two boys and two girls (22, 20, 18 and 16).
+Richard is 56.
+He is married to District Judge, Elisabeth Todd.
+Richard and Elisabeth have four children, two boys and two girls (25, 23, 21 and 19).